bbauska/W3Cx-4of5-thru-May-2024/README.md

 <h4>HTML5 events</h4>

 There is no input or output in JavaScript.
-We treat *events* caused by user actions as inputs, and we manipulate the DOM structure as output.
+We treat <i>events</i> caused by user actions as inputs, and we manipulate the DOM structure as output.
 Usually in games, we will maintain state variables representing moving objects like the position and speed of an alien ship, and the